 FREE Price Quotes

-Conveniently located in Amityville, Suffolk County on the south shore of Long Island New York.
+Conveniently located in Amityville, Suffolk County on the south shore of Long Island, New York.
 We will help you unload your vehicle and scrap metal.
-Bring your car batteries, radiators, electric motors, catalytic converters or factory scrap!
+Bring your car batteries, radiators, electric motors, catalytic converters or factory scrap metal!
 Pick-up service is also available.
 Located near Gershow, Two Brothers, North Shore and Hesh's Recycling.

 Industrial pick-up service is available for your convenience.